logzio/logzio-helm/metricbeat/README.md

   --set=imageTag=7.7.0,terminationGracePeriodSeconds=30
 ```

-For values that are configurations, such as `metricbeatConfig.autoCustomConfig`, `deployment.metricbeatConfig.custom` and `daemonset.metricbeatConfig.custom`, use the `--set-file` argument in `helm install`.
+To override configurations such as `metricbeatConfig.autoCustomConfig`, `deployment.metricbeatConfig.custom` and `daemonset.metricbeatConfig.custom`, use the `--set-file` argument in `helm install`.
 For example,
 ```shell
 helm install --namespace=kube-system logzio-k8s-metrics logzio-helm/logzio-k8s-metrics \
   --set-file deployment.metricbeatConfig.custom=/path/to/your/config.yaml